LinkCable/quatro/content/blog/gdc-2023/index.md

 *The avatar customization system*

-They'll be doing a 3rd iteration of the VR experience this September, so keep an eye out on the App Lab to try it out!
+They'll be doing a 3rd iteration of the VR experience this September, so keep an eye out on the Quest App Lab to try it out!
 The event will run for 11 days.

 [Link to the session](https://l.workplace.com/l.php?u=https%3A%2F%2Fschedule.gdconf.com%2Fsession%2Ftokyo-game-show-vr-japanese-metaverse-market-and-successful-game-promotionbrand-marketing-at-first-ever-virtual-reality-game-show-in-history-presented-by-dentsu-and-ambr%2F894480&h=AT3KyqjUAfU3S2dOYONxB8mMj2vxlSFguHn83DhlNREhTCYHmAANY_uorR_2FZVHBDb1wrHe8GhpXLYSu1AsbVg2mYpRwFr5PwksIzscr7vPtdg43EXFxre8eIsIksImcMpj-JeVOpVcjnSKrCCwXw)